 Our Journey

-The path had already been mapped out and each step had been carefully planned.
+The path had already been mapped out, and each step had been carefully planned.

 Since 2009, The Carry Cross has touched the lives of countless followers.
-As close as our community and as far away as the Solomon Islets, we are humbled and overjoyed to receive messages of how the Carry Cross reminded them of God's unfailing love.
+As close as our community and as far away as the Solomon Islands, we are humbled and overjoyed to receive messages of how the Carry Cross reminded them of God's unfailing love.

-The Journey Began October 11, 2009.
+The Journey Began October 11, 2009

 “As I cut the third cross it struck me; the holes from the nails used to hold the pallet together were exactly where they would have pierced our Lord’s wrists and ankles.
 In that moment I felt as if time stood still and right there at that moment, I was shown the truth, the way, and the light of the world.”